GoogleChrome/developer.chrome.com/site/en/docs/apps/analytics/index.md

 ## Documentation {: #documentation }

-Documentation for the CPA library is aslo on GitHub.
+Documentation for the CPA library is also on GitHub.
 See specifically:

 - [Prerequisites][11]
 - [API Reference][12]